Fake Book Index

-"How to I update from version 7 to version 8?
+"How to I update to the current version?
 Do I need to pay again?"

 "How much do updates cost?"

-And in fact the update to version 8 is also free to all existing users.
+And in fact the upgrade to the currrent version is also free to all existing users.

 "How can I give Transcribe! to someone else as a gift?"